access-ci-org/access-ci-ui/public/api/cider_README.txt

    - <many more groups>
    Would all be associated with the group view (info_groupviewid): resource-catalog.access-ci.org

+##
 ## Persona Interfaces

-Resource catalog developers:
-- retrieve by API all the info_groupviewid=resource-catalog.access-ci.org associated resource groups
-- retrieve by API all CiDeR resources affiliated with ACCESS, which includes what groups each resource is in
-- retrieve other information from other resources that include either info_resourceid or info_groupid indicating what resource or group the information is associated with.
+##

 ACCESS staff:
-- Define resource group views and which resoure groups are in each view
+- Define Resource Group Views and which Resource Groups are visible through each view
+- Document and communicate Resource Groups available for RPs to select

 Resource provider staff:
-- Associate each of their resoures with one or more resource groups
+- Associate each of their Resources with one or more Resource Groups

+Resource catalog developers:
+- Retrieve by API all the Resource Groups associated with info_groupviewid = resource-catalog.access-ci.org
+- Retrieve by API all ACCESS affiliated CiDeR resources, which includes what Resource Groups each is in
+- Retrieve other information from other sources which must include either the info_resourceid or info_groupid that the information is associated with.
+- Build a resource catalog wi